-The fiscal year of the Association shall begin April 1 and end on March 31 of each year.
+The fiscal year of the Association shall begin April 1 and end on March 31 of the following year.
 Annual dues shall be payable on April 1.
-Funds from annual dues and other sources shall be available for operating, publication and other expenses, consistent with the goals and approved budget of the Association.
+Funds from annual dues and other sources shall be available for operating, publication and other expenses consistent with the goals and approved budget of the Association.
 Changes in the fee structure may be approved by a simple majority of members present at the Annual General Meeting.

 - Secretary-Treasurer's Report

-The Secretary-Treasurer shall prepare an annual written report which shall include the audited financial statement and proposed budget for the current year.
-The Secretary-Treasurer's report shall be approved by the Executive and shall be submitted for approval by the membership at the Annual General Meeting.
+The Secretary-Treasurer shall prepare an annual written report, which shall include the audited financial statement and proposed budget for the current year.
+The Secretary-Treasurer's report shall be approved by the Board and shall be submitted for approval by the membership at the Annual General Meeting.